 To view Approaches to Learning click

-To view Cypress Park Primary IB Programme of Inquiry 2018-2019 click
+To view Cypress Park Primary Program of Inquiry 2019-2020 click

 IB Primary Years Programme

 Although the International Baccalaureate® was founded in 1968 in Geneva, Switzerland to help foster more globally minded learners, the Primary Years Programme (PYP) started in 1997 and currently is offered for students aged 3 – 12 in almost 1000 IB World Schools in over 140 countries worldwide.